cmosbeux/Damage/AdvReac_Test/README.md

 ## Type of particle:

-1)*Nodal* particles sometimes have problems in 3D, because at the surface velocity may point of of mesh.
+1) `Nodal` particles sometimes have problems in 3D, because at the surface velocity may point of of mesh.
-2)*Elemental* is more robust in this way but looks bad to the eye 3)*Discontinous Galerkin*: Not exactly DG since the initial location is actually on the gaussian points.
+2) `Elemental` is more robust in this way but looks bad to the eye
+3) `Discontinous Galerkin`: Not exactly DG since the initial location is actually on the gaussian points.
-4)*Integration Point*: No additional benefits
+4) `Integration Point`: No additional benefits

 ## A few additional keywords